Rise to Success: Career Highlights of Rui Hachimura

 Discover the career path of Rui Hachimura, from the first major opportunity to industry-changing achievements.

-Rui Hachimura is a Japanese professional basketball player currently playing for the Los Angeles Lakers in the NBA.
-He is a power forward who previously played college basketball for the Gonzaga Bulldogs.
-Hachimura was drafted ninth overall by the Washington Wizards in the 2019 NBA draft and was selected for the NBA All-Rookie Second Team in 2020.
-He also represents the Japan national team in international competitions.
+Rui Hachimura is a Japanese professional basketball player currently with the Los Angeles Lakers in the NBA.
+A power forward, Hachimura played college basketball at Gonzaga before being drafted ninth overall by the Washington Wizards in the 2019 NBA draft.
+He earned NBA All-Rookie Second Team honors in 2020.
+Hachimura also represents the Japan national team in international competitions.

 December 29, 2013: All-Japan High School Tournament Title